KSWO-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In 2006, KSWO-TV launched a Telemundo subchannel.
 The third subchannel previously aired a loop of weather forecasts, Live Well Network, and This TV; a 9 p.m. newscast aired on it from 2011 to 2014 and 2015 to 2016.

 Analog-to-digital conversion

-KSWO-TV shut down its analog signal, over VHF channel 7, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+KSWO-TV shut down its analog signal, over VHF channel 7, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
 The station cited the need to place its digital antenna where the analog transmitter was located for its decision to go forward with the transition on the originally scheduled date, despite a Congressional vote the previous month that pushed back the analog-to-digital cutoff for full-power stations to June 12.
-The station's digital signal remained on its pre-transition VHF channel 11.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 7.
+The station's digital signal remained on its pre-transition VHF channel 11, using virtual channel 7.